-Secret #4: Another Vacuuming Technique From Better Homes and Gardens
+Secret #4: Vacuuming Technique From Better Homes And Gardens

-Secret #5: For All Pet Owners Worrying About Hair Removal From Wool Rugs & Silk Rugs
+Secret #5: For All Pet Owners Worrying About Hair Removal From Shag Rug

 We know your furry friend is more like family.
-Pets are a wonderful addition to families and homes, but not so much for wool rugs.
+Pets are a wonderful addition to families and homes, but not so much for shaggy rugs cleaning.
 However, we know a vacuum doesn't always grab the hair they inevitably leave behind.
 That’s why you need a stiff brush!
-Brushing a rug with a stiff brush can help you clean the pet hair out of your wool rugs.
+Brushing a rug with a stiff brush can help you clean the pet hair out of your rugs.
 Make sure you are brushing in the direction of the nap of the rug!

 Secret #6: The Dreaded Chewing Gum Disasters